madzharov/ministra-install-ubuntu-20.04/README.md

 ```bash
 stalkerpass="1"
 ```
-This is the admin password to log in to the web panel.
+This is the admin password to login to the web panel.

 And on line 12 change
 ```bash